-Immediate Annuities Overview
+Immediate Annuities Advanced Calculator

-Immediate Annuity Calculator
+Monthly Annuity Calculator

-Here is an immediate annuity calculator.
-It calculates the amount of monthly income you will receive in return for a specific "Investment".
-Investment (aka Premium) is the purchase amount you pay to the insurance company.
-With this calculator you can also find what Investment would be necessary in order to receive a specific monthly income amount.
-To use the annuity calculator, simply highlight your age, state, and gender.
-Then enter a dollar amount in only one of the two boxes labeled "Investment" or "Monthly Income."
+This is a monthly annuity calculator.
+It calculates the amount of monthly income you will receive in return for a specific "Investment" (aka Premium).
+Premium is the purchase amount you pay to the insurance company.
+With this calculator you can also find what Premium would be necessary in order to receive a specific monthly income amount.
+To use the annuity calculator, simply select your age, state, and gender.
+Enter a dollar amount in only one of the two boxes labeled "Investment" or "Monthly Income."
+Then, choose an income start date.
 Click "Calculate" and you will see a table with annuity quotes.
-Feel free to call 800-872-6684 if you have any questions about annuities or the quotes.
+Feel free to call 800-872-6684 if you have any questions about annuities or your quotes.

 Why should I consider buying an Immediate Annuity?
 What are its advantages to me?

 An immediate annuity comes with many important advantages.
 Here are just a few:

 - Security — The annuity provides stable lifetime income which can never be outlived or which may be guaranteed for a specified period.
 This advantage is crucially important to annuitants who may have previously feared outliving their savings.

 - Simplicity — An annuity is pretty much “get it and forget it.”
 Once it is set, the only work you are required to do is collect your regular payments.
 With an immediate annuity, you do not need to watch markets or track interest rates and dividends.

 - Higher Returns — The interest rates used by insurance companies to calculate immediate annuity income are generally higher than CD or Treasury rates.
 Since part of the principal is returned with each payment, greater amounts are received than would be provided by interest alone.